DirectEd-Development/directed-smart-contract/plan.md

 Changed redeemer to a single bool.
 Currently no deadline implemented.
 Deleted 'app' folder containing executables.
 Will have to re-add later.
+Changed Utilities: added code from Plutus.Scripts.Utils to allow conversions to CurrencySymbol, Validatorhash

 # Next up
 Get Cabal repl working.